khalid586/Natural-Language-Processing/README.md

 print(get_pattern_match(r'Born.*\n(.*)\(age', text).strip())

+// output: June 28, 1971
 ```

->The code above extracts the date of birth.
+>The code above extracts the **date of birth** from the given text.